 The Subbasin water budget results show variations in Net Subbasin Storage from year to year that are largely driven by fluctuations in the Uplands Runoff and Streamflow components (Figures 6-22 through 6-24 and Table 6-12).
 The magnitude of the surface water components, particularly uplands runoff and surface water outflow and baseflow, demonstrate that large quantities of water move through the Subbasin in most years as compared to the amounts of water pumped from the Subbasin or flowing out of the Subbasin as subsurface outflow.
 Average annual changes in storage over the base period are positive, demonstrating that current groundwater pumping has not contributed to chronic depletions of groundwater storage and that pumping has likely been below the sustainable yield for the Subbasin.
 The magnitude of annual changes in storage indicate the sensitivity of water budget components to environmental factors and data uncertainties.
-For this reason, the average annual change in storage of 5,900 AFY is consistent with stable to slightly above average cumulative precipitation inputs over the 28-year base period (Section 6.1).
+For this reason, the average annual change in storage represents a more useful measure of Subbasin conditions.
+The average annual increase in storage of 5,900 AFY is consistent with stable to slightly above average cumulative precipitation inputs over the 28-year base period (Section 6.1).